Ringgold restarts conversation of possibly constructing a community dog park

 Officials in Ringgold are trying to breathe new life into an old endeavor by revisiting the possibility of creating a dog park in town.

 During the first City Council meeting of the new year on Monday, Jan.
-13, Councilman Kelly Bomar brought up the possibility of building a dog park.
+13, council member Kelly Bomar brought up the possibility of building a dog park.

 Bomar acting as a catalyst for the conversation comes more than three years after initial talks about such a park fizzled out.